-Everyone – at some stage of their life – experiences grief at least once.
+What is bereavement?
+Everyone, at some stage of their life, experiences grief at least once.
 Most of us go through bereavement several times, as people we love pass away, leaving a void that’s difficult to fill.
 It’s important to properly understand what bereavement is to be able to get help.

 Grieving is a complex cornucopia of emotions, and it’s normal to feel them all – from anger and sadness to anxiety, guilt, and feelings of isolation and emptiness.

 Bereavement is a process, but not everyone finds they can cope with their loss; feelings of anger and guilt can turn to depression and other more complex mental health conditions.

 We deal with loss in complex ways.
 Some people might seem fine and go about their lives as usual.
 Some people believe that those people are in denial and, eventually, the loss will hit home.

 - Avoidance – of reminders of loved ones, of situations that bring on memories of loved ones